1. What Are Vectors?

 17. Calculating a Vector Between Two Points

-One of the most common vector calculations is finding the direction from point A to point B. The formula is simply Direction = B − A (Target minus Origin).
-The result is a vector that, when added to A, gives you B. If you only care about direction and not distance, normalize it to get a unit vector.
+The formula is simply Direction = B − A (Target minus Origin).
+If you only care about direction and not distance, normalize it to get a unit vector.

 using UnityEngine;